Marlene Dietrich: Personal life

 Dietrich was raised in the German Lutheran tradition of Christianity, but she abandoned it as a result of her experiences as a teenager during World War I, after hearing preachers from both sides invoking God as their support.
 "I lost my faith during the war and can't believe they are all up there, flying around or sitting at tables, all those I've lost."
 Quoting Goethe in her autobiography, she wrote, "If God created this world, he should review his plan."
-Despite her atheism, Dietrich would have her funeral in a Paris Catholic church, with the funeral service even including Catholic requiem mass.
+Despite her atheism, Dietrich would have her funeral in a Paris Catholic church, with the funeral service even including the Catholic Requiem Mass.

 Legacy

+Dietrich was an icon to fashion designers and screen stars.
+Edith Head remarked that Dietrich knew more about fashion than any other actress.
 In an interview with The Observer in 1960, she said, "I dress for the image.
 Not for myself, not for the public, not for fashion, not for men.
 If I dressed for myself I wouldn't bother at all.
 Clothes bore me.
 I'd wear jeans.
 I adore jeans.
 I get them in a public store—men's, of course; I can't wear women's trousers.
 But I dress for the profession."
 In 2017, Swarovski commissioned a $60,000 Art Deco-styled dress in the style of her "nude dress", from Berlin-based fashion tech company ElektroCouture to honor Dietrich 25 years after her death.
 It contains 2,000 crystals in addition to 150 LED lights.
 ElektroCouture owner Lisa Lang said that the dress was inspired by electrical diagrams and correspondence that took place between the actress and fashion designer Jean Louis in 1958: "She wanted a dress that glows, she wanted to be able to control it herself from the stage and she knew she could have died of an electric stroke had it ever been realized."
 The dress created by Lang's company was featured in French-German broadcaster Arte's documentary Das letzte Kleid der Marlene Dietrich (The Last Dress of Marlene Dietrich).

 Her public image included openly defying sexual norms, and she was known for her androgynous film roles and her bisexuality.

 A significant volume of academic literature, especially since 1975, analyzes Dietrich's image, as created by the film industry, within various theoretical frameworks, including that of psychoanalysis.
 Emphasis is placed, among other things, on the "fetishistic" manipulation of the female image.